What is an externship?

 What is the class?
 Is the class remote or in person?

 All students registered for externship credit must participate in the class.
 The fall and spring classes are taught in-person for placements that are within 75 miles of the law college (thus including those working in Omaha).
 For students at placements outside of that 75 mile range we’ll work together to identify a time for an “online section.”
 Summer classes are at the discretion of the professor.
-In the future we plan to have separate remote course numbers for registration with an assigned time to help students in plan.
-You can learn more about the class here.

 What if my onsite supervisor isn’t an attorney?